tianderturpijn/Azure-Security-Center/Labs/01 - Automation/Readme.md

 2. Click on **Security Center**
 3. Click on **Security Policy**
 4. On the line where it shows your subscription, click on **Edit settings**
-5. Explore the settings, specifically the email notification settings.<br><br>
+5. Explore the settings, specifically the **email notification settings**.<br><br>
 ![alt text](https://raw.githubusercontent.com/tianderturpijn/Azure-Security-Center/master/Labs//01%20-%20Automation/Screenshots/asc_emailsettings.png
 )

-For the first ARM deployment lab we are going to start with configuring the **Email notification** settings
+For the first ARM deployment exercise we are going to start with configuring the **Email notification** settings

 #### 2 - Explore the Email Notifications ARM template
-1. Open the <a href="https://raw.githubusercontent.com/tianderturpijn/Azure-Security-Center/master/Labs/01%20-%20Automation/Files/configureAscEmailNotifications.json" target="_blank">ARM template</a> for email notifications
+1. Open the <a href="https://raw.githubusercontent.com/tianderturpijn/Azure-Security-Center/master/Labs/01%20-%20Automation/Files/configureAscEmailNotifications.json" target="_blank">ARM template</a> for email notifications in a new browser window
 2. Notice the ARM template **parameter** allowed values.
 These values are case sensitive and are mandatory.
-3. Under the ARM resources (securityContacts), use "default1", "default2", etc. as the name.
+3. Under the ARM resources section  (**Microsoft.Security/securityContacts**), use "default1", "default2", etc. as value for the field name.
 These are mandatory fields and can only be used in this format

 #### 3 - Deploy the Email Notifications ARM template
-**Assumptions**: You have installed the AzureRm PowerShell modules on your system.<br> If not, install those using ***Install-Module -Name AzureRM***
+**Assumptions**: You have installed the AzureRm PowerShell modules on your system.<br> If not, install those in a PowerShell session using ***Install-Module -Name AzureRM***
 1. Open your favorite PowerShell editor
 2. Login to the Azure Portal by using **Login-AzureRmAccount**
 3. Make sure that you have selected your Azure subscription which has been provided to you by using **Select-AzureRmSubscription**<br>